2024-2025 Edition

 Reduced Course Load Policy

-Graduating seniors who need fewer than twelve credits to complete their degree – and who have already completed at least four full-time semesters in academic residence – may be approved to take a minimum of nine credit hours.
+Graduating seniors who need fewer than twelve credits to complete their degree – and who have already satisfied the College’s academic residency requirement completed at least four full-time semesters in academic residence – may be approved to take a minimum of nine credit hours.
 Because Barnard students are charged a flat rate of tuition per semester, reducing one’s course load to nine credits will not change the tuition owed in the last semester.
 International students must consult with International Student Services in advance to determine eligibility.
 Students who meet these criteria and are approved to be enrolled in nine credits are still eligible to live in Barnard’s residence halls.

 If any student who is not an eligible senior needs to register for fewer than twelve credits for disability-related reasons, they should reach out to CARDS to discuss the reduced course load process at cards@barnard.edu